calebh13/sorting-visualizer/README.md

 # sorting-visualizer
-Provides a graphical visualization of currently 3 sorting algorithms: insertion sort, mergesort, and quicksort.
+Provides a graphical visualization of 3 sorting algorithms: insertion sort, mergesort, and quicksort.

 Created by Caleb Hansen in Fall 2024 using [SFML](https://www.sfml-dev.org/index.php).
 ## Building